JmePaz/self-tuning-imgrestoration/README.md

 - Use this as a parameters in a unsupervised wiener algorithm
 - Only works for grayscale images (for now)
 - Created a Web interface (React Front End) and  (Python Back End)
   - Filter Page
   - Restoration Page

 # Instruction
 1.)
 Upload an Image
 ![image](https://user-images.githubusercontent.com/105730089/208054529-0c7a34af-0e58-452a-bab0-982d88352c96.png)

 2.)
-Select a filter and its strength
+Select a filter and its strength  (supports Box Blur, Sharpen, Gaussian Blur, and Sample Blur only)
 ![image](https://user-images.githubusercontent.com/105730089/208054925-f4698600-fc14-4533-aaab-637b8e30bf04.png)

 3.)
 Download the filtered Image and you can see the filtered info (its type and kernel used) in its properties.